timofeysie/tyno-lrs/README.md

 TypeError: Cannot read property 'XAPIStatement' of undefined
 ```

-So how to get a handle on the ADL oject used in the examples?
+So how to get a handle on the ADL object used in the examples?
 That should be imported and available with the require statement, no?